 What is change management?

 Change management is the systematic approach of guiding teams through change or periods of transition.
 This is done to help achieve specific goals, with added emphasis on helping individuals adapt to new work practices.

-If change management is the art and science of managing change, then change management processes are what help support and facilitate that art and science.
-That means determining ways, unique to your organization, that you can support change with employees, within teams, or as part of your overall department structure.
+Change management processes are designed to help support change.
+That includes determining ways, unique to your organisation, that you can support change with employees, within teams, or as part of your overall department structure.

 Technology: Automating change to make it stick.

 Change seeks to achieve specific, measurable outcomes, whereas workforce transformation is more extensive, uncertain and exploratory.
 Transformation involves looking for future business models or reshaping an entire organisation.

 Popular models for structuring change management

 Here are some of the most popular change management processes and models that can help inspire your organisation...